isabelarvelo/n-gram-pos-genre-classification/README.md

 ## Data

-The data used in this study can be downloaded from HuggingFace using the code in `data_download.ipynb`.
+The data used in this study is too large to uploade directly into GitHub, but can be downloaded from HuggingFace using the code in `data_download.ipynb`.
 Please note that the raw csv files will take up over 2 GB of space each.
 After running the code in the relevant notebook, you should have two csv files with raw data:

 * `gutenberg_books_raw.csv`
 * `gutenberg_books_raw_2.csv`